A critical introduction to curating practice and curatorial thinking in contemporary art and design.

 How do I apply?

-The online form requires you to submit:
+The online form requires you to submit a:

 - a 300-word statement explaining relevant professional and/or academic experience and outlining your interest in the course.